se-for-sci/se-for-sci.github.io/content/week5/typing.md

 The first `reveal_type` will print `str`, since `None` can not be in this branch; it can't be truthy.
 The second `reveal_type` will print `str | None`, since `None` must be falsey, and `str` might be if it's the empty string.
-Technically, since mypy shows the old syntax, this is exactly what it prints:
+Technically, since MyPy shows the old syntax, this is exactly what it prints:

 ```output
 tmp.py:3: note: Revealed type is "builtins.str"